-After the roadside ash inventory is complete, towns can do one (or more) of the following option to view, filter, or map data:
+After the roadside ash inventory is complete, towns can do one (or more) of the following options to view, filter, or map data:

 - Contact Joanne Garton to receive an Excel spreadsheet of all your town ash inventory data.
 You can use this spreadsheet to tally the number of trees as classified by diameter class, conditions, management types, or priority removal status, and to view any comments associated with data points.